 - Check out CompareCards.com — it’s a site that allows you to compare current credit card offers, and find one that’s right for you.

 - Be selective, and read the fine print.
+You should note the interest, annual fees, late payment fees, and payment policies for each card you’re considering.
 Always know what you’re getting into before you make a major financial decision.

 4. Credit Card Arbitrage